great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/sql_data.md

 import ConfigureCredentials from '../configure_credentials/_configure_credentials.md';
 import PostgreSqlDataSource from './_create_a_data_source/_postgres.md';
+import SqliteDataSource from './_create_a_data_source/_sqlite.md';
+import SnowflakeSqlDataSource from './_create_a_data_source/_snowflake.md';
+import BigQuerySqlDataSource from './_create_a_data_source/_big_query.md';
+import DatabricksSqlDataSource from './_create_a_data_source/_databricks.md';
+import OtherSqlDataSource from './_create_a_data_source/_other_sql.md';
 import CreateAsset from './_create_a_data_asset/_create_a_data_asset.md';
 import CreateBatchDefinition from './_create_a_batch_definition/_create_a_batch_definition.md'

 To connect to your SQL data, you first create a Data Source telling GX where your database resides and how to connect to it.
-You configure Data Assets for your Data Source to tell GX which sets of records you want to be able to access.
-Finally, Batch Definitions allow you to further partition the records in your Data Assets.
+You configure Data Assets for your Data Source to tell GX which sets of records you want to be able to access from your Data Source.
+Finally, Batch Definitions allow you to request all the records retrieved from a Data Asset or further partition the returned records based on the contents of a date and time field.

 GX supports the following SQL dialects: